SongWanglin/Leetcode/Leetcode/sort_and_search/704_BinarySearch/README.md

 **704. Binary Search**

 Given a **sorted** (in ascending order) integer array nums of n elements and a target value, write a function to search target in nums.
-If targetexists, then return its index, otherwise return -1.
+If target exists, then return its index, otherwise return -1.

 **Example 1:**